Vision#

 Introduction#

-The VEX AIR Hornet’s Vision Sensor detects and tracks AprilTags.
-This allows the Hornet to analyze its surroundings, follow objects, and react based on detected visual data.
+The VEX AIR Drone has two Vision Sensors that detect and track AprilTag IDs.
+These allow the drone to analyze its surroundings, follow objects, and react based on detected visual data.

 Below is a list of all available blocks: